Baju Melayu: Occasions for usage

-A black Baju Melayu with a black Kain Samping embroidered with gold thread is considered a form of formal dress, and is the official attire required during official national events, especially highly formal ones like the official celebration of the Yang di-Pertuan Agong's birthday.
+In Brunei and Malaysia where Malays are the dominant ethnicity, Baju Melayu is the national dress for men.
+Day to day usage is maintained in general religious occasions, like visiting mosques or for a religious gathering, or in other social functions like weddings.
+A full Cekak Musang attire in black, worn together with a black songkok and samping embroidered with gold thread, is considered a formal dress.
+It is the national attire required by protocol during official national events, especially highly formal ones like the official celebration of the Yang di-Pertuan Agong or Sultan of Brunei's birthday, the sworn in of a Prime Minister and cabinet members, and the appointment of ambassadors.
 Malaysian ambassadors presenting their credentials to foreign heads of state are also required to wear the black Baju Melayu.
-The white Baju Melayu is worn by Malaysian royalty when mourning the passing away of a member of the royal family.
+The white Baju Melayu is worn by the royalties when mourning the passing away of a member of the royal family.
+In civil service, Baju Melayu is an alternative formal attire to be worn on Fridays or in any highly ceremonial events.
+Some private companies also allowed their male workers to wear Baju Melayu on Fridays, whereas others have it as a policy.
+Baju Melayu is also adopted as the formal uniform for Fridays in both primary and secondary public schools.